 Despite the challenges caused by the COVID-19 pandemic and increasing economic uncertainty, new startups are founded every day.
-To introduce you to 5 recently founded additive manufacturing startups, we analyzed 368 startups in the field.
+To introduce you to 5 additive manufacturing startups founded in 2021, we analyzed 368 startups in the field.
 All of them develop innovative solutions spanning from rapid prototyping to bioprinting.

 The 5 promising additive manufacturing startups you should watch in 2021 were hand-picked based on our data-driven startup scouting approach, taking into account factors such as location, founding year, and relevance of technology, among others.
 The 368 companies that were analyzed for this report are identified using the StartUs Insights Discovery Platform, covering 1.379.000+ startups & scaleups globally.
 When you are looking for up-to-date solutions for your innovation units, R&D, or product development department, the StartUs Insights Discovery Platform gives you the most exhaustive collection and ensures you continuously discover new startups, scaleups, and technologies.